All comparisonsHabit Trackers

 When this verdict might flip

-• Choose Streaks if you want to log habits in a few seconds.
+• Choose Streaks if you want habit logging to stay close to a simple checkmark.

 FAQs